RationalCoding/background-timer/README.md

 # background-timer
 Allows timeouts, intervals and animations to continue in background tabs.

-Timers will use the regular methods when the tab is in focus, and switch to timers within another small window when the tab is out of focus (with no delay).
+Timers will use regular methods when the tab is focused, and rely on timers within a small focused window when out of focus.

 ## Install